This article has links to products and services we love, which we may make commission from.

 5. Enjoy Coffee at the Isle of Mull Cheese Glass Barn

-Nestled among the farmlands of the B8073, Sgriob-ruadh Farm is home to the Insta-famous Isle of Mull glass barn cafe.
+Nestled among the farmlands of the B8073, Sgriob-ruadh Farm is home to the social media-famous Isle of Mull Glass Barn Cafe.

-We popped by for a scenic coffee and couldn’t resist a Nutella swirl to accompany the hot beverages.
+We popped by for a scenic coffee and couldn’t resist a Nutella swirl accompanying the hot beverages.

-Surrounded by shrubbery and entertained by the cafe dog, this slow breakfast was one of the highlights of our Mull trip.
+This slow breakfast spot, surrounded by shrubbery, was one of the highlights of our Mull trip.

-They have a farm shop inside the glass barn, so if you just want to have a look at the cafe without sitting for coffee, you can pick up the famous cheese here then head out.
+They have a farm shop inside the glass barn, so if you want to look at the cafe without sitting for coffee, you can pick up the famous cheese here and then head out.

-The next tips on what to do in Mull are outside of the main area in Tobermory so here is a map to help navigate.
+The next tips on what to do in Mull are outside the central area in Tobermory, so here is a map to help you navigate.

 6. Swim at Calgary Bay

-When people ask about Tobermory Beach they tend to be referring to the most popular bay on the island, Calgary Bay.
+When people ask about Tobermory Beach, they refer to the most famous bay on the island, Calgary Bay.

-This huge, sandy beach is popular with families, dogs, water sports enthusiasts and visitors.
+This vast, sandy beach is popular with families, dogs, water sports enthusiasts and visitors.

-There are a number of car parks close to Calgary Bay.
+There are several car parks close to Calgary Bay.

-There is also a car park near the public toilets which doubles up as a wild camping campsite for cars only.
+There is also a car park near the public toilets, a wild camping site for cars only.

-The most popular car park is the one with direct access to the beach next to this sweet treat…
+The most popular car park has direct access to the beach next to this sweet treat…

 7. Enjoy Ice Cream at Robin’s Boat

-Robin’s Boat kiosk sells Isle of Mull Ice Cream at the edge of Calgary Bay and is made from a real boat!
+Robin’s Boat kiosk sells Isle of Mull Ice Cream at the edge of Calgary Bay, and the building is made from a real boat!

-There is also a board outlining the wildlife that has been spotted in the area recently.
+There is also a board outlining the wildlife spotted in the area recently.

 8. Wander Through Woods at Calgary Art in Nature

-Just before you enter Calgary Bay you will see a wicker figure with birds welcoming you to an art trail in the woodlands called Calgary Art in Nature.
+Just before you enter Calgary Bay, you will see a wicker figure with birds welcoming you to an art trail called Calgary Art in Nature.

 This donation-based art walk includes mosaics, wooden structures and a flying fox!